ibm-cloud-docs/databases-for-redis/getting-started.md

 4. Update the `services` value to match the alias of the service you created in [Create a Cloud Foundry alias for the database service](#create-alias).
 ## Step 8.
 Push the app to {{site.data.keyword.cloud_notm}}.

-This step fails if the service has not finished provisioning from Step 1.
+This step fails if the service is not finished provisioning from Step 1.
 You can check its progress on your {{site.data.keyword.cloud_notm}} _Dashboard_.
 {: .tip}

 When you push the app, it is automatically bound to the service specified in the manifest file.